jhui/jhui.github.io/_posts/2017-03-04-Visualization-style-transfer-models.markdown

 \end{pmatrix} %]]>
 $$

 which $$\lt x_i, x_j \gt$$ is the inner product of 2 vectors.
+Dot product measures the similarity of 2 features: it reaches the maximum if they are the same or zero if they are not related.
 This Gram matrix measures the relationships between features.
 For example, how certain strokes may related with each other or with some color.
 We compute the Gram matrices for the style image and the result image.
 We want both Gram matrices to be as close as possible.
 ```python
 g = tf.Graph()
 with g.as_default(), g.device('/cpu:0'), tf.Session() as sess: